Privacy Policy

 2.7.2 COOKIES

+We may from time-to-time use cookies on our website.
+Cookies are very small files which a website uses to identify you when you come back to the site and to store details about your use of the site.
 Cookies are not malicious programs that access or damage your computer.
 Most web browsers automatically accept cookies, but you can choose to reject cookies by changing your browser settings.
 However, this may prevent you from taking full advantage of our website.
-Our website may from time to time use cookies to analyses website traffic and help us provide a better website visitor experience.
+Our website may at times use cookies to analyses website traffic and help us provide a better website visitor experience.
 In addition, cookies may be used to serve relevant ads to website visitors through third party services such as Google AdWords.
 These ads may appear on this website or other websites you visit.

 2.7.3 THIRD PARTY SITES